geocheng/arcmap-raster-editor/README.md

-ArcMap-Raster-Editor
+ArcMap Raster Editor
 ====================

-Interactive raster editing toolbar for ArcMap 10.x
+The 10.0 branch is the development branch specific for ArcMap 10.0/10.1